 If other minors were present in the car and had been drinking, the minor who was driving the car can be charged with distributing alcohol to minors or child endangerment.
 If alcohol was present in the vehicle, the arresting officer may also bring a minor in possession charge.

-In addition to potential criminal penalties that a juvenile can face for an underage DWI charge in New Jersey, many insurance companies will simply cancel the minor’s insurance after a DWI conviction, or they will substantially raise the premiums for an extended period of time (often for up to five years).
+In addition to potential criminal penalties that a juvenile can face for an underage DWI charge in New Jersey, many insurance companies will simply cancel the minor’s insurance after a DWI conviction or will substantially raise the premiums for an extended period of time (often for up to five years).

 Providing Strong Defense Against Underage Drinking/DWI Charges In Cherry Hill, New Jersey